AABearBots/First-Closed-Doors-Competition/README.md

 ## Step 2: Configure the AACloud

-### Configure Which Bot to Run

-In the AACloud folder, find and open _platform.config.json_.
+In the AACloud folder, open _this.config.json_, make the changes as explained below and save.

 ```
 {
   "codeName": "AACloud",
   "version": {
     "major": 1,
-    "minor": 0,
+    "minor": 1,
     "patch": 0
   },
   "bot": {
-    "path": "../Bots/AAMasters/AAMariam-Trading-Bot"
+    "path": "../Bots/AAMasters/AAMariam-Trading-Bot"	# Enter the path to your bot's .sln file up to the last folder only.
   },
-  "stopGracefully": "false"
+  "stopGracefully": "false",				# 'false' for continuous run, 'true' for one run only.
+  "exchangeSimulationMode": "false",			# 'false' to place real order at the exchange, 'true' to simulate orders.
+  "storageConnStringFolder": "Production",		# 'Testnet', 'Mixed' or 'Production' indicate which folders to look in for connection strings.
+  "maxLogLoops": 10					# The number of loops you wish to log.
 }
 ```

+### Path

 Change the path to the proper one pointing to your bot in your local machine.
 Bear in mind the path is relative to where the _AACloud.sln_ is located.
+Do not include the actual _.sln_ file in the path; only the containing folder is expected.

-### Running Mode
+### Stop Gracefully

 When you run a trading bot in your local environment you can configure the AACloud to run it either continuously or only once.
 This is to avoid the consequences of stopping a trading bot forcefully, which may cause the bot to loose sync with the exchange (open positions may not be taken into account in subsequent runs).